On the surface, the 1941 Oklahoma case was a painful shellacking, but it shocked the country and jumpstarted the civil rights movement

-Thus, one of Thurgood Marshall’s few courtroom failures helped dismantle American racism.
+Thus, “Conviction:” The Murder Trial That Powered Thurgood Marshall’s Fight For Civil Rights,” by Denver Nicks and John Nicks, Lawrence Hill Books, 2019, $27.89, tells the story of how one of the future Supreme Court justice’s few courtroom failures helped dismantle American racism.
 In trying Marshall’s client William Lyons, convicted in 1941 of a heinous triple murder, Oklahoma authorities so abused justice that a community drenched in racial bias came to support an African American man wrongly accused.
 An appeal to the U.S. Supreme Court accomplished nothing.
 The justices distinguished between confessions made as a suspect was being beaten and those made hours after the beating had ceased, ruling that while the former were coerced the latter were not, even if the prisoner confessed out of fear that violence might resume.
 Marshall prevented a capital sentence.
 Lyons was paroled after doing 20 years and in time received a legal pardon for his “crime.”
 However, his conviction never was formally voided.
 Father and son John and Denver Nicks compellingly recount this underappreciated sequence of events in Conviction.

 Elmer and Anna Marie Rogers and four-year-old son Elvie of Fort Towson, Oklahoma, died on New Year’s Eve 1939 by shotgun and arson.
 The killer or killers likely came from a nearby state work camp so ill-run—inmates were allowed to leave the grounds unsupervised—that Fort Towson residents had been complaining about the camp for years.